Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/software-phase11-part02.md

         `[FILL HERE WITH YOUR ANSWER.]`

     -   [ ] Write a form with following fields.
-Name which is string, gender which is a radio button, age which is number and a check box for reading the privacy policy.
+Name which is string, gender which is a radio button, age which is number and a check box for reading the privacy policy

         `[FILL HERE WITH YOUR ANSWER.]`